910 Washington St

 Chair: Karen Rohrer

-Betsie Auchter, Danielle Frahm, Madde Gilmore, Shannon Meulbroek, Erin Nycz, Deanne Stokes
+Betsie Auchter, Danielle Frahm, Madde Gilmore, Jennifer Kasten, Shannon Meulbroek, Erin Nycz, Julie Rohrer, Deanne Stokes

 OUR STORY

-To date, THT has produced 26 high-quality local musical productions, won awards at eight of the past nine Junior Theater Festival national competitions, designed and built their first rehearsal studio on Franklin St, launched theater education classes, hosted several specialty arts workshops, worked numerous fundraising events, and purchased the building at 910 Washington St to create their own rehearsal studio and small-scale performance venue.
+In 2019, THT purchased the building at 910 Washington St to create their own 11,000 sq ft rehearsal studio and small-scale performance venue.
 Once limited to the lakeshore, families now come from Sheboygan, Brillion, Green Bay, and beyond to participate in programming and join in the audiences.

-Year-round operations are guided by the Board of Directors.
-Staff members include founder of the organization and Executive Director KAREN ROHRER, Education Director ERIN NYCZ, Office Manager/Costume Rental Coordinator DANIELLE FRAHM, and Facility Manager JOHN IANNITELLO.
-Believing that youth will thrive from the opportunity to work with a variety of area arts enthusiasts, THT secures a fresh directing team for each musical.
+The Board of Directors focus on strategic initiatives and year-round operations are guided by founder of the organization, Executive Director KAREN ROHRER.
+The adminstrative team members include Education Director ERIN NYCZ, Office Manager/Rental Coordinator DANIELLE FRAHM, and Facility Manager JOHN IANNITELLO.
+Believing that youth will thrive from the opportunity to work with a variety of area arts enthusiasts, THT secures a fresh instructor or directing team for each class, musical or play.
 Interested students can choose to audition for the opportunity to appear onstage as cast members, apply as Jr. production team members, or volunteer to assist as members of the stage or technical crews.
-Each cast is a blend of new and returning student actors, all of whom are encouraged to explore their artistic individuality, be creative and responsible, improve their listening skills, and gain self-confidence while making new friends.
-Each cast and crew works together to develop a high-quality music theater production for sharing with the local community and/or showcasing at the Junior Theater Festival in Atlanta.
+Each class and cast is a blend of new and returning student actors, all of whom are encouraged to explore their artistic individuality, be creative and responsible, improve their listening skills, and gain self-confidence while making new friends.

 THT offers the student leadership development program and all hours served qualify for area high school's community service requirement.
 When accepted as Jr. production team members, students between ages 14-18 can observe the organizational process and grow to appreciate the many challenges encountered during each production.
-Under the guidance of an adult mentor, some of these students have later stepped forward to lead one aspect of a THT summer KIDS musical.
-The two sessions of the 2022 summer productions of The Jungle Book KIDS were led by students in the positions of Director, Music Director, Choreographer, Stage Manager, Tech Design, Make up Design, and Hair Design.
+Under the guidance of an adult mentor, many students have stepped forward to lead an aspect of a THT summer camp musical.
+The two sessions of the 2023 summer productions of Seussical KIDS were each led by students in the positions of Director, Music Director, Choreographer, Stage Manager, Set Decorator, Props Design, Make up Design, and Hair Design.

 Each THT educational class and performance opportunity serves to strengthen the extended community by attracting students from multiple public and private schools as well as from home school settings.
-The April 2023 production of Shrek JR featured 60 student actors who attend 27 different schools or are home schooled.
+The April 2024 production of Mary Poppins JR featured 58 student actors who attend 21 different schools or are home schooled.
 THT takes great pride in exceeding the commonly low expectations for youth theater and audiences are repeatedly impressed by the high-quality sets, costumes, lighting, sound, and talent level of the student performers.

 BRANCHING OUT